 I am driven by a deep motivation to understand the intersection between locally-anchored social dynamics, transnational politics, and global development agendas.
 My research thus examines the relationship between citizens, different forms of authority they encounter, and related dynamics of security and insecurity.
-I conduct this research in areas at the political, social and territorial margins; these areas are often characterised as having ‘no-war-no-peace’ scenarios.
+I conduct this research in areas at the political, social and territorial margins, often characterised by chronic instability or ‘no-war-no-peace’ scenarios.
 Grounded in empirical work, I seek to advance theoretical understanding of how people navigate these margins and what this tells us about power relations in the world.

 In my position at Wageningen University’s Sociology of Development and Change Group, I seek to develop my research into these different margins.
 The African continent alternates vast peripheral areas with marginal economic activity like subsistence farming and pastoralism with highly-connected, thriving corridors where commercial, natural resource, and geopolitical interests are vested.
 This variation is not bound by national borders but cuts through so-called fragile and ‘better’ performing states.

 Rooted in my fascination for the powers of borders and borderlands, I continue to develop an explicit transnational perspective towards studying dynamics of marginality, vulnerability, and insecurity.
 My research in the coming years will thus critically assess Africa’s asymmetrical developments from the perspective of the poorly-populated empty lands that are often confronted with transnational sources of insecurity.
 I aim to illuminate how people navigate the social and political fabrics in the peripheries of our interconnected world.
 Considering that the renewed interest in the margins as a source of insecurity—for instance of fear for terrorism, organised crime and migration flows—is mainly driven by Western self-preservation, I am committed to critical scrutiny of the geopolitics that ensues.